hellmarbecker/blog/_posts/2023-03-26-druid-26-sneak-peek-window-functions.markdown

 - the number of purchase transactions for that day
 - the cumulative number of transactions from all history up to and including that day
-- the total revenue of thet day
+- the total revenue of that day
 - the total revenue up to and including that day.

 ### Using a CTE to prepare the fields